-The goal of TVA's adaptation planning process is to ensure TVA continues "to achieve its mission and program goals and to operate in a secure, effective and efficient manner in a changing climate."
-TVA has, in accordance with EO 13653, Preparing the United States for the Impacts of Climate Change, adopted an internal statement on climate change adaptation to establish an adaptation planning goal and to better understand the challenges and opportunities a changing climate may present to its mission and operations.
+The goal of TVA's adaptation and resiliency planning process is to ensure TVA continues "to achieve its mission and program goals and to operate in a secure, effective and efficient manner in a changing climate."
+TVA has adopted an internal statement on climate change adaptation to establish an adaptation and resiliency planning goal and to better understand the challenges and opportunities a changing climate may present to its mission and operations.

 TVA manages the effects of climate change on its mission, programs, and operations within its environmental management processes.
 Its primary planning processes are its Integrated Resource Plan (IRP) and its Natural Resource Plan (NRP).
 As a Federal agency, TVA must also comply with the National Environmental Policy Act (NEPA); as well as applicable Executive Orders.
 Environmental goals are an integral part of how TVA does business and are tracked along with its other business objectives.
-Per EO 13653, TVA has completed a high-level climate change vulnerability assessment.
+Per its participation in the DOE Partnership for Energy Sector, Climate Resilience, TVA has completed a high-level climate change vulnerability assessment.
 TVA's adaptation planning activities are summarized in Figure 1.